Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Introduction

-Acknowledging the foregoing limitations, the contribution here is to take the perspective of crime data analysts/investigators trying to better understand the behavior of car thefts for a specified region.
-So, a first issue they might focus on would be to attempt to understand the \emph{point pattern} of car thefts.
+Acknowledging the foregoing limitations, the contribution here is to adopt the perspective of crime data analysts/investigators trying to better understand the behavior of car thefts for a specified region.
+It is useful to make a distinction between spatial analysis of crime data in general and spatial analysis of vehicle theft-recovery data which is our focus. \cite{Jacobsetal(03)} state that ``carjacking remains an under-researched and poorly understood crime.''
+These authors investigate the decision-making mechanism of active carjackers in real-life settings, and conclude that such decisions are influenced by involvement in urban street culture in a very different way from other types of crimes.
+Also, \cite{Kuangetal(17)} state that car thefts behave differently in a number of aspects to many other types of crimes.
+Indeed, as spatio-temporal crime hotspots are often detected for a number set of crimes and crime topics \citep[see][]{AndresenMalleson(15), MallesonAndresen(15)}, clusters in the form of hotspots are more rare for car thefts.

+A first issue crime data analysts might focus on would be to attempt to understand the \emph{point pattern} of car thefts.
 They might seek a ``risk'' surface for theft.
 In Section 3 below, we offer modeling to provide an intensity surface for the point pattern of thefts to clarify where risk is high, where it is low.
+Specifically, Section 3 explores how car thefts, viewed as a random point pattern, can be explained using available covariates.
+Using spatial regressors is well investigated in criminology contexts and there are many methods such as risk terrain modeling \citep{CaplanKennedy(10), Kennedyetal(11), Kennedyetal(16)}, which incorporate dynamic interaction among social, behavioral and environmental factors \citep{Kennedyetal(11)} along with other regression-based approaches.
+There are also various hotspot detection techniques, based on locations of crimes events, derived from tools like kernel densities estimation and clustering \citep{Chaineyetal(08)}.

+The models presented in Section 3 advance the state of the art in analyzing crime data.
+Regression methods have serious weaknesses, e.g., in a spatial setting they fail to incorporate an intensity function to explain locations of crimes while nonparametric hotspot methods do not include covariates and hence do not provide evidence about factors to reduce crime rates

 A second issue becomes one of attempting to predict recovery location given theft location.
-Evidently, an effective predictive model would help local law enforcement in the process of vehicle recovery.
+An effective predictive model would help local law enforcement in the process of vehicle recovery.
 In Section 4 below, we offer modeling to provide such prediction.